DE

 A more authentic impression of Mandela and his legacy as an icon, politician, and human being is provided by the interviews conducted by the Freedom Foundation with three leading South African politicians on the occasion of Mandela's 100th birthday.
 In these interviews, it becomes clear what Mandela's legacy really means for South Africa today.

 The dispute over the interpretation of South Africa's contemporary history will continue for many decades to come.
-It is to be hoped that Mandela will be celebrated on his 200th birthday for his contribution to the end of apartheid without any negative instrumentalization.
+It is to be hoped that Mandela will be celebrated on his 200th birthday for his contribution to the end of apartheid without any negative instrumentalisation.
 In addition to his political work, his human qualities are also exemplary.
 Mandela impressed with his courage, his humanity, and his astute self-assessment.
 His words speak for themselves: “People tend to measure themselves by external accomplishments, but jail allows a person to focus on internal ones, such as honesty, sincerity, simplicity, humility, generosity and an absence of variety.
 You learn to look into yourself.”

 Mandela Day reminds us that the struggle for freedom, equality, and justice continues.
-It is up to us to honor his legacy by defending and promoting these values - today and in the future.
+It is up to us to honour his legacy by defending and promoting these values - today and in the future.